The interval posets of permutations seen from the decomposition tree perspective: Computing the poset from the decomposition tree

 The \emph{argyle poset of size $k$} is the interval poset of the permutation $12 \dots k$.
 It has $k$ minimal elements.
 It was observed in~\cite[Proposition 4.4]{Bridget} that it is the interval poset of exactly two permutations: $12 \dots k$ and $k \dots 21$.

-Now, consider the following procedure, which takes as input a permutation $\sigma$ (or equivalently, its decomposition tree $T(\sigma)$), and returns a plane embedding of a poset (which we denote $Q(\sigma)$ for the moment).
+Now, consider the following procedure, which takes as input a permutation $\sigma$ (or equivalently, its decomposition tree $T(\sigma)$), and returns a plane embedding of a poset (which we denote $\tilde{Q}(\sigma)$ for the moment).
+Throughout the procedure we will use an auxiliary poset $R$.
+To be precise, we actually use a plane embedding of the Hasse diagram of $R$, which we call $\tilde{R}$.
+The scope of $\tilde{R}$ is to be the top part of $\tilde{Q}(\sigma)$, so that the drawing of $\tilde{Q}(\sigma)$ can be recursively constructed by ``layers''.